 A Wildness Rating works the other way round to what you might expect – 1* have facilities and are close to civilisation and 5* are remote land with no facilities (not for everyone).
 The majority are 3* with basic facilities and a wilder feel.

-“They’re more than a place to sleep,” says Lee Barton, who looks after the admin and is working hard to build up the network of land-owners.
+“They’re more than a place to sleep,” says Lee Barton, who looks after the admin and is working hard to build up the network of landowners.
 “These ‘sites’ offer the chance to explore – through guided walks, star-gazing, badger-watching, having a go at some regular tasks (from feeding the chickens to carving a spoon), cooking up homegrown veg on your campfire and more.”

 Some owners are more detailed than others in their descriptions and there aren’t many photos at the moment, but it’s easy to see whether the facilities you need are available or not.
-There are virtually no possibilities for campervans or caravans, though it might be worth checking with owners in case they can come up with an option.
+There are few possibilities for campervans or caravans, though it might be worth checking with owners in case they can come up with an option.